top of page

 "Indyana Schneider’s imperiously cruel Jezebel created a vivid antagonist without sacrificing vocal beauty.” - OperaWire, 2025

-Further career highlights to date include singing Zita opposite Sir Bryn Terfel’s Gianni Schicchi, conducted by Domingo Hindoyan with the Liverpool Philharmonic, her German debut at the Theater für Niedersachsen as Mércèdes in Carmen, and a tour singing Carmen in Carmen with Kent Chamber Opera.
+Further highlights include her Sydney Opera House debut singing Zweite Dame (Die Zauberflöte) and covering Christophe Dumaux as Orfeo (Orfeo ed Euridice); singing Zita opposite Sir Bryn Terfel’s Gianni Schicchi, conducted by Domingo Hindoyan with the Liverpool Philharmonic; her German debut at the Theater für Niedersachsen as Mércèdes in Carmen; and a tour singing Carmen in Carmen with Kent Chamber Opera.

-For a detailed CV, please contact Indyana at: indyana.schneider@hotmail.com
+For a detailed CV and repertoire list, please contact Indyana at: schneiderindyana@gmail.com

 bottom of page